Automated Soil Sampling Planning

 Smart Optimal Path (fastest overall)

-Zone-By-Zone & points location.
+Zone-By-Zone.
 Go to the next Zone only after finishing the previous one.

-Sampling Plan attributes
+Sampling Plan configuration

 Number of points per Zone / Grid